 What Information do I have to provide for guests?

-We ask all our owners to provide a folder of house notes for guests.
+We ask all our owners to provide house notes for guests.
 This will include information on how to work the TV, washing machine, heating system and any house-specific information that guests will need.

 You are also required to provide a fire safety risk assessment with clear and detailed information as to how guests can escape the property in the event of a fire.
-This must be clearly displayed on a wall in the property.
-Visit https://www.communities.gov.uk/firesafety and download the free guides.
+Wellies & Windbreaks will help you to create a “Safety & Security” document for your house and this must be available for guests to read in the folder.
+You are also required to have a copy of your gas safety certificate in the folder for guests to see.
+This must be updated annually by law.
+Visit http://www.communities.gov.uk/firesafety and download the free guides.

 When and how do I get paid?